My postillion has been struck by lightning: Notable sightings

 In James Thurber's 1937 New Yorker article "There's No Place Like Home", a phrasebook from "the era of Imperial Russia" contains the "magnificent" line: "Oh, dear, our postillion has been struck by lightning!".
 Thurber speculates that such a "fantastic piece of disaster" must have been rare, "even in the days of the Czars".
 Thurber heard of the quote from "a writer in a London magazine".

+Olivia Manning's 1951 novel School for Love has a scene in which the landlady, Miss Bohun, is teaching English to Mr. Liftshitz using a Russian grammar from which she dictates the sentence "Coachman, the postillion has been struck by lightning."

 In James Michener's 1954 novel Sayonara, the heroine Hana-Ogi tries to learn a little English from a phrasebook to communicate with her American lover and based on its recommendation starts with this phrase, much to his bewilderment.

 "The Postilion Has Been Struck By Lightning" is the title of a two-stanza poem by Patricia Beer, published in 1967.
 The poem was later selected for inclusion in The Oxford Book of Contemporary Verse.
 In it, the author laments the death in a thunderstorm of "the best postilion I ever had".

 In 1977 actor Dirk Bogarde titled the first volume of his autobiography A Postillion Struck By Lightning.
 According to Bogarde, he heard of the sentence while on a childhood holiday in France.
 It came from an old French phrase-book belonging to the nanny of another family.

 A jocular verse titled "Ballad of Domestic Calamity" attributed to M.H.
 Longson contains the phrase at the end of each stanza.